 - 6.108 Jumper struts made of any permitted material shall be fitted with their upper edges 6300mm ± 15mm above the lower measurement band and shall not be less than 300mm long measured in a straight line from the side of the mast to the bearing point.
 They shall be connected at points within 30mm of their bearing points by a cross member of diameter not less than 4mm.
 A straight line between the bearing points of the jumper struts shall not be less than 30mm from the foreside of the mast. - 6.109 Spreaders made of any permitted material shall be fitted with their upper edges not less than 3200mm and not more than 3615mm above the lower measurement band in a straight line from the side of the mast.
 They shall not be less than 450mm long measured from the side of the mast to the bearing point.
 The method of securing spreaders is optional but the fore and aft movement shall not exceed 10 degrees in either direction. - 6.110 The spinnaker halyard shall be attached not more than 6300mm above the lower measurement band and not more than 40 mm from the face of the mast.
-For the purpose of this Rule, if the halyard is led through a fairlead, or bull's eye, its bearing surfaces shall be taken as the points of attachment. - 6.111 The genoa/headsail halyard shall not be attached higher than the forestay. - 6.112 The weight of the mast including all fixed fittings, jumper struts and diamond shrouds, but excluding all other standing rigging, running rigging, slides on any track fixed to the mast, and lower spreaders shall not be less than 30kg.
-The centre of gravity of the mast stripped for weighing shall be not less than 3400mm above the lower measurement band.
-Any corrector weights shall be permanently fixed [Note: This Rule shall apply to all masts regardless of the date of construction]

-The mast complete with all fixed fittings, jumper struts, diamond shrouds, spreaders, standing and running rigging, shall weigh not less than 39kg.
-In addition when it is supported at the lower measurement band and weighed at the upper band it shall not weigh less than 13kg.
-For the purpose of this latter measurement the halyards shall be in the sailing position and the standing rigging secured along the mast.
-The ends of the rigging below the lower coloured band may rest on the ground or be removed so as not to affect the tip weight.
-In case of doubt the first paragraph of this rule shall prevail.

-6.113 The heel of the mast shall not be above a point 1450mm below the upper edge of the lower measurement band.
-The slot in the heel of the mast shall not be more than 25mm deep athwartships 70mm fore and aft 110mm overall, or
+For the purpose of this Rule, if the halyard is led through a fairlead, or bull's eye, its bearing surfaces shall be taken as the points of attachment. - 6.111 The genoa/headsail halyard shall not be attached higher than the forestay. - 6.112 The mast tip weight with all fixed fittings, jumper struts, diamond shrouds, spreaders, standing and running rigging, shall not be less than 13 kg when the mast is supported at the lower measurement point and weighed at the upper measurement point For the purpose of this measurement the halyards shall be in the sailing position and the standing rigging be secured along the mast.
+The ends of the rigging below the lower coloured band may rest on the ground or be removed so as not to affect the tip weight. - 6.113 The heel of the mast shall not be above a point 1450mm below the upper edge of the lower measurement band.
+The slot in the heel of the mast shall not be more than 25mm deep